Rhyan Grant: 2018–19 to 2020–21

+2021–22 to present

-In the Round 22 fixture of the 2022-23 A-League Men season, Grant would become the first Sydney FC player to reach 300 games for the club in all competitions.
+In the Round 22 fixture of the 2022–23 A-League Men season, Grant would become the first Sydney FC player to reach 300 games for the club in all competitions.

-With the departure of Luke Brattan to Macarthur FC, Grant was announced as the new Captain of the Sydney FC team ahead of the 2024-25 A-League Men.
+With the departure of Luke Brattan to Macarthur FC, Grant was announced as the new Captain of Sydney FC ahead of the 2024–25 A-League Men.
+On 28 November 2024, Grant made his 350th appearance for Sydney FC in a 4–1 win against Hong Kong side Eastern in the AFC Champions League Two.
+On 5 August 2025, he signed a one year contract extension, keeping him with the club until the end of the 2026–27 season.

+On 17 March 2026, Grant made his 400th appearance in all competitions for Sydney FC in a 1–0 loss to Melbourne City.
+Grant played every minute of the 2025–26 A-League Men regular season.

 International career

 He was selected for the training squad for Australia's 2009 FIFA U-20 World Cup team.
 Grant then went on to play in several competitions with the Young Socceroos in the Netherlands, one of which they won.

 Grant was chosen as a train on player for Australia's friendly against South Korea in November 2018.
 For the match against Lebanon he was selected for the squad and made his debut, playing the full match.
 In December 2018, it was announced that Grant had made the final 23-man squad for the 2019 AFC Asian Cup.
 Grant replaced an injured Josh Risdon at half-time of the first game of the group stage against Jordan.
 He would go on to play the remaining fixtures for Australia, totaling 5 appearances for the campaign, whilst wearing the number 4 jersey previously worn by Socceroo great, Tim Cahill.

 On 8 September 2021, Grant scored his first international goal as Socceroos beat Vietnam 1–0 away; he was earlier responsible for a potential handball on the penalty area before getting relief as no penalty was given.